lzhangbv/minGPT3D/README.md

 # minGPT3D
-A minimal PyTorch re-implementation of the Megatron-GPT (3D Parallelism) Training
+A minimal PyTorch re-implementation of the GPT-3D (3D Parallelism) Training